 Numeracy is the ability to understand numbers and calculations.
-Science students rely on mathematics knowledge and skills when they undertake a scientific inquiry and communicate about their own and others’ ideas.
+Science students rely on mathematics knowledge and skills when they undertake a scientific inquiry to analyse data and communicate about their own and others’ ideas.

 General maths resources and guides

-Here are links to useful websites that contain great guides, tutorials and examples that you can use to go over maths principles and skills.
+Here are links to useful websites that contain excellent guides, tutorials and examples that you can use to go over maths principles and skills.

 - Ducksters page for maths

 - How to use your maths calculator.
 The instruction manual for the Casio Fx82AU type calculators.

 - An excellent 20 min youtube video that discusses precision and accuracy, including definitions and examples.
 For the first 9 minutes, after it introduces significant figures which are mentioned below.